 Al-Azhar Park

 Cairo’s Al-Azhar Park is more than just a pocket of green in a rather dense urban centre, it’s also a focal point for recreation in the city.
-Visiting Al-Azhar Park is not just a chance for you to find a bit of nature, it’ll get your right amongst the locals.
+Visiting Al-Azhar Park is not just a chance for you to find a bit of nature, it’ll get you right amongst the locals.

 The expansive parklands have various gardens, fountains, and a lake.
 There are also some archaeological elements, particularly old city gates.